 Cultivation: The preference is full sun and average to dry conditions.
 The soil can contain sand, loam, gravel, or clay, to which this plant will add nitrogen.
 It favors poor soil because of reduced competition from other plants.
 Partridge Pea is easy to grow, but can spread readily in dry, open situations.
 It's not usually bothered by disease.

-Faunal Associations: Long-tongued bees are responsible for pollination of the flowers, which includes such visitors as honeybees, bumblebees, Miner bees, and large Leaf-Cutting bees.
+Faunal Associations: Long-tongued bees are responsible for pollination of the flowers, which includes such visitors as honeybees, bumblebees, long-horned bees (Melissodes spp.), and leaf-cutting bees (Megachile spp.).
 They are attracted to the food pollen of the purple anthers, and are then dusted by the reproductive pollen of the yellow anthers.
-Two species of bees that are supposed to be oligoleges of Partridge Pea are Anthophora walshii and Svastra atripes atripes.
-Sometimes leaf-Cutting bees (Megachile spp.) cut off portions of the petals for their brood chambers.
+Two species of bees, Anthophora walshii and Svastra atripes atripes, are oligoleges of Partridge Pea.
+Sometimes leaf-cutting bees cut off portions of the petals for their brood chambers.
 The flowers are usually cross-pollinated by insects, but sometimes they are self-pollinating.
-The petiolar nectaries attract a completely different assortment of insects, which includes such visitors as Halictine bees, wasps, flies, and ants.
-Unusual visitors to the nectaries are Velvet Ants (Mutillidae), which are hairy wingless wasps (in the case of the females).
-The caterpillars of several sulfur butterflies feed on the foliage of this plant, including Eurema lisa (Little Sulfur), Eurema nicippe (Sleepy Orange), and Phoebis sennae cubule (Cloudless Sulfur).
-The seeds are an important food source for the Bobwhite and Greater Prairie Chicken.
-The leaves are suspected of being toxic to livestock.
+The petiolar nectaries attract a completely different assortment of insects, which includes such visitors as Halictid bees, wasps, flies, and ants (Robertson, 1929).
+Unusual visitors to the nectaries are velvet ants (Mutillidae), which are hairy wingless wasps (in the case of the females).
+The caterpillars of several sulfur butterflies feed on the foliage of this plant, including Eurema lisa (Little Sulfur), Eurema nicippe (Sleepy Orange), and Phoebis sennae cubule (Cloudless Sulfur); see Opler & Krizek (1984).
+Other insects that feed on Partridge Pea include Cerotoma trifurcata (Bean Leaf Beetle) and Sennius cruentatus (Partridge Pea Seed Beetle); see Clark et al. (2004) and Vestal (1913).
+The seeds are an important food source for the Bobwhite Quail and Greater Prairie Chicken (Martin et al., 1951/1961; Yeatter, 1943).
+Because the foliage is strongly cathartic, it is usually avoided by grazing animals (Georgia, 1913).
 However, White-Tailed Deer occasionally browse on the foliage in limited amounts.